linuxeye/lnmp/README.md

 - Constant updates
 - Source compiler installation, most source code is the latest stable version, and downloaded from the official website
 - Fixes some security issues
-- You can freely choose to install MySQL database (MySQL-5.5, MySQL-5.6) or MariaDB (MariaDB-5.5)
+- You can freely choose to install database version (MySQL-5.6, MySQL-5.5, MariaDB-5.5)
 - You can freely choose to install PHP version (php-5.5, php-5.4, php-5.3)
-- According to their needs can choose to install ZendOPcache,eAccelerator (php-5.4, php-5.3)
+- According to their needs can to install ZendOPcache,eAccelerator (php-5.4, php-5.3)
-- According to their needs can choose to install Pureftpd, phpMyAdmin
+- According to their needs can to install Pureftpd, phpMyAdmin
-- According to their needs can choose to install memcached, redis
+- According to their needs can to install memcached, redis
-- According to their needs can choose to install ngx_pagespeed
+- According to their needs can to install ngx_pagespeed
 - Add a virtual host script provided

 ## How to use